 The IPCC estimates that around USD 2.4 trillion or roughly 2.5% of global GDP annually needs to be invested in the energy system between 2016 and 2035.
 There is also a target figure in the Paris Agreement of mobilsing US$100 billion a year by 2020 by developed countries for developing countries.
 The International Energy Agency (IEA) estimates that we need to spend US$359 trillion by 2050 to avoid catastrophic climate change.

-Public finance will not be able to deliver this enormous need for low carbon funding, so private sector investment is vital (approx 80% of climate financing will need to come from the private sector).
+Public finance will not be able to deliver this enormous need for zero carbon funding and private sector investments are vital (approx 80% of climate financing will need to come from the private sector).

-Will you be fundraising from individuals and corporations?
-Both.
-In our first phase of fundraising we received monies from individuals.
-In our second phase of fundraising, we are seeking corporate donations or corporate sponsorship.
-If needed, we will do some crowdfunding.
+Will you be fundraising from individuals, foundations and corporations?
+Yes.
+In our first phase of fundraising (Phase 1) we received monies from individuals and some small grants from foundations and companies.
+In our second phase of fundraising, we are seeking larger corporate and philanthropic support and if needed, we will do some crowdfunding.

 What do you mean by a phased, pledged fundraising approach?
 To ensure the success of this project, we are phasing our project costs based on our fundraising activities and pledges received.